pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - College / branch vs career
 - Add tags to each post, filter by tags or divide post links into sections on a page
 - Can try Primer theme from GH Pages as well ?
+- Check PageSpeed suggestions from Google Analytics if score < 90% for a page